desh-woes/private-ai/#60DaysOfUdacity.md

 2. Thanks to @Berenice, @Archit, @Ateniola Oluwatobi Victor, @Sumanyu Roshaand @Arka, for providing answers to my questions today, It really means a lot to me.
 You can access my GitHub repository via this link (https://github.com/desh-woes/private-ai/blob/master/%2360DaysOfUdacity.md).
 I implement all of my projects within the notebook.

 3. Big ups to @Temitope Oladokun, @Yemi, @Dammy, @Henrique Mello, @ThienAn, @Stark, @Agata [OR, USA] for making it this far in the program.
 We are in the finishing stage and I'd like to motivate them to keep moving.

+### Day 38:
+**Update** - 4/08/2019
+1. Today I joined the study group #sg_nigerian meetup and which was led by @Jethro Sam-Marcus today.
+We discussed working on a project for the Project showcase.

+2. Continued reviewing the error in my #l6_federated_learning project.
+I still have not been able to fix this though.
+I guess I will have to send my complaints to the open mind slack channel.